Special Victims Section

 School Resource Officer Program

 In 2007, the Greenwich Police Department, in partnership with the Board of Education, established the School Resource Officer Program (SRO).
-Under this program, an experienced, SRO is assigned to the Greenwich High School on an ongoing basis to provide resources and information to faculty, students and parents, and to be a role model for students.
+Under this program, two SROs are assigned to the Greenwich High School on an ongoing basis to provide resources and information to faculty, students and parents, and to be a role model for students.